 Excessive anything can cause problems and too much omega-3 will manifest in things like:

 - Skin problems also especially very dry skin

 If you follow the Wise Traditions diet philosophy you should be able to gain more balance.
 They say to:

 - Avoid taking fish oils (high in omega-3 but can be contaminated and rancid)

 - Take a fermented cod liver oil instead

-- Avoid using or consuming vegetable oils
+- Avoid using or consuming vegetable oils and margarines

 Wise traditions podcast, episode 90:

 *Disclaimer: the information in this article is intended purely as information and not health advice.
 It is not intended to treat, diagnose, prevent or cure and one should always seek expert advice from their trusted health practitioner.